Timo Zaal: Personal life

 Zaal is from Leeuwarden, his uncles Pieter and Arnold Herder played football for SC Cambuur.

 Career

 Zaal made his professional debut appearing as a substitute in a 3-1 Eredivisie victory as SC Heerenveen played FC Groningen at the Abe Lenstra Stadion on 10 April 2022.
 Zaal commented afterwards that t was good for him to get the debut out of the way because the expectations had long been for him that it would be a question of “when, not if”, he would eventually play for the first team.

+On 14 July 2023, Zaal was signed by Feyenoord and was assigned to the youth U21 team of the club.

 International career

 In September 2022 Zaal was included in the Dutch U19 squad.